+These polymers are made up of long chains of monomers that form covalent bonds among themselves and with other molecules.
 The most common chemical systems or types of plastics used in the manufacturing of film include polyethylene, polycarbonate, polystyrene, polyvinyl chloride (PVC) and polyoxymethylene among others.
 While the pervasiveness of plastic is readily recognized in everyday life, plastic film applications are often overlooked.
+Read More…

 Most often used for moisture and environmental resistance, film can be treated to provide anti-static control in order to prevent the build up of energy, protection against electrostatic discharge and electromagnetic interference, flame retardant and dampening.
 It is important to consider the capabilities of a specific plastic film with regards to its intended use.
 Plastic film manufacturers can also significantly alter the characteristics and usability of the film by using a variety of different fabrication techniques.